 - BOSIET – Basic Offshore Safety Induction and Emergency Training, June 2012 (expired in 2016)

 - FOET – Further Offshore Emergency Training, May 2016 (Expired in 2020)

 Main courses: Multibody dynamics, Robotics, Digital Motion Control, Non-linear Dynamics, Control of non-linear systems, Engineering optimalisation, Fundamentals of low-noise design

 Internships: NXP Semiconductors and RMIT University Melbourne

-As also shown on this website, I have a couple of interests and volunteering jobs:
+As also shown on this website, I have a couple of interests: